Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 Quality: How good are the edits?

 When it comes to editing quality, there are certainly amazing freelance video editors out there.
-Plus, they could even be specialists in your niche.
+Plus, they could even be specialists in your niche and platform – as YouTube video editors, for instance.

 However, finding those people can be a major challenge.
-You will probably have to advertise on several job boards, get personal recommendations from colleagues, or comb through LinkedIn to find suitable candidates.
+You will probably have to advertise on several job boards, get personal recommendations from your network, or comb through LinkedIn to find suitable candidates.
+Essentially, you’ll need to go where the pros themselves look for video editing jobs.

 Customer Service: How well do you work together?

-In the freelance sphere, this depends heavily on the individual.
+In the freelance world, this is down to the individual.
 There are eager-to-please freelancers who respond to your requests almost instantly, but also those who grudgingly reply days later.
+Freelance platforms often try to encourage interaction, but that only goes so far.

-On the upside, though, you know that it will always be the same person handling your projects.
-And if you find someone competent with whom you click instantly, that can be worth gold!
+On the upside, though, you know that it’s always the same person handling your projects.
+And if you find someone competent, and you click instantly, that can be worth gold!

 Cost: How much will you end up paying?